Anticipatory repudiation: Measuring damages

 In some or all common law jurisdictions, the measure of damages for an anticipatory breach is no different from the measure of damages for any other breach of contract.

+Uniform Commercial Code

 According to UCC 2-713(1), damages are to be measured at the time when the buyer learned of the breach.
 This is easy with a one transaction sale, e.g. a widget at the purchaser's door step on X date; but when does the purchaser learn of the breach in an anticipatory repudiation?
 There are three main views: